Doubly-linked lists¶

 to make our spec more readable.
 So Before

-refers to the Dll
+refers to the DlList

 when the function is called, and del